anebz/finance/book-financial-freedom-sabatier.md

 ## Chapter 8.
 Hack your 9-to-5

 Maximize your benefits and salary at your job, consider asking for a raise, **skills + network = money**.

+## Chapter 9.
+More money in less time

+Diversify your income streams by developing **side hustles**, moneymaking ventures outside your full-time job.
+Investing the money earnt by side hustling will fast track your investment growth.

+Find a side hustle:

+* where you can work for yourself
+* that pays well for your time
+* that you enjoy so you'll stick with it
+* that teaches you new skills
+* that has growth potential
+* that has passive income potential

+Evaluate how much time you're realistically willing to commit to it, because this will determine the types of side hustles you can launch and how much money you can make.

+The most lucrative side hustles are ones that generate passive income, money you can earn without actively having to do anything.

+The side hustle evaluation framework:

+* Analyze your passions and skills
+* Can you get paid for any of them, can you launch a course teaching people how to do something, can you sell it locally in your community?
+* Evaluate the moneymaking potential of your side hustles
+* Think about how much to charge, get your first sale, and get paid as much as possible.
+Things that determine how much you can charge:
+    - skills required to perform the task, or your relative skill level as compared to your competitors
+    - demand
+    - how much your competitors are charging
+    - added value, any additional services or bonuses you offer
+    - perceived value, based on your reputation or how valuable your offering is to the customer
+    - how much someone is able to pay